-Introduction: Gena Philibert-Ortega is a genealogist and author of the book “From the Family Kitchen.”
-In this guest blog post, Gena searches old newspapers to find stories of our ancestors eloping—and discovers that the word “elope” meant different things at different times.
+Introduction: Gena Philibert-Ortega is a genealogist and author of the book “” In this guest blog post, Gena searches old newspapers to find stories of our ancestors eloping—and discovers that the word “elope” meant different things at different times.

 Anyone who has ever planned a traditional American wedding knows this feeling.
 As you arrange the wedding, there comes a point after trying on wedding dresses, choosing attendants without making anyone angry, arguing over a manageable guest list, deciding between dried-out chicken meals, and listening to the “good advice” of family and friends, that the thought comes to you: